Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 Where Tipping Has Gone Too Far

-Now here's where I draw the line, and most locals I know agree.
-You shouldn't feel pressured to tip when:
+Most locals I know agree.
+You shouldn’t feel pressured to tip when:

 - You’re buying retail items with no service component (like that bag of coffee beans)